learn-co-students/-SENG-LIVE-phase3-080822/03-sql-and-db/donation_tracker/README.md

-## 3. SQL & Databases
+# Intro to Databases

-### SWBAT
+### Lecture Take Aways

-- [ ] Explain why we use databases
-- [ ] Explain what SQL is and why we use it
+- The benefit of databases in applications
-- [ ] Explain the difference between a database, server, and API
+- Relationship between a database and an API
-- [ ] Explain the difference between rows and columns in a table
-- [ ] Explain the difference between a foreign key and primary key
-- [ ] Explain what a join table is
-- [ ] Explain what it means to seed a database
-- [ ] Observe using SQL to communicate with a database
-- [ ] Explain what an ORM is and why we use Active Record
+- Mapping columns and rows to classes and instances
+- Basic SQL queries
+- Primary Keys
+- Foreign Keys

 ### Current application problems: